 The Duck Pond deposit is to be mined through a combination of open pit and underground mining methods.
-Duck Pond's production in 2010 is projected to be 15,000 tonnes of copper and 25,000 tonnes of zinc in concentrate.
+Primary production from the lower ore zones was established in 2010 and exploration activity to assess possible ore zone extensions is ongoing.
+Duck Pond's production in 2011 is projected to be approximately 14,000 tonnes of copper and 24,000 tonnes of zinc in concentrate.
 Differential flotation produces copper and zinc concentrates that are trucked to the port of St. Georges on the west coast of Newfoundland.

-Copper and zinc concentrates produced at the Duck Pond mine are sold under concentrate sales agreements to smelters in North America and overseas.
+Copper and zinc concentrates produced at the Duck Pond mine are sold under long term contracts to smelters in North America and Europe with treatment and refining charges negotiated on an annual basis.